League of Women Voters of the Charlottesville Area

 Land Use

-Action: Support of regional planning procedures which inform the public of the direct and indirect costs and benefits related to land use.
+Action: Support regional planning procedures which inform the public of the direct and indirect costs and benefits related to land use.
 Support of land use standards for the location, intensity of use, open-space access, and services that will satisfy immediate human needs and give long-term protection to the total environment, with emphasis on implementation and enforcement of ordinances, as well as on education.
 Continued evaluation of and action on issues related to land use management: comprehensive plans, watershed management, zoning ordinances, and management of waste.
 Support of decisions on the use or reuse of land that agree with the League of Women Voters of the US stewardship principles.

 Water

-Action: Support of policies and procedures which promote long-range planning and conservation of water resources through water conservation and watershed management of ground and surface waters, specifically: (1) develop conservation programs that include drought management as a key element in water supply planning, (2) reduce water usage by pricing and water-saving plumbing codes, (3) require users of ground water supplies to meet or exceed the standards of the State Department of Health, and (4) support septic system regulations that protect groundwater.
+Action: Support policies and procedures which promote long-range planning and conservation of water resources through water conservation and watershed management of ground and surface waters, specifically: (1) develop conservation programs that include drought management as a key element in water supply planning, (2) reduce water usage by pricing and water-saving plumbing codes, (3) require users of ground water supplies to meet or exceed the standards of the State Department of Health, and (4) support septic system regulations that protect groundwater.
 Support for policies and infrastructure that protect the quality and quantity of surface water, ground water, and drinking water.
 Support for policies that manage storm water runoff to control erosion, silting, and transport of pollutants.
 Continued studying and monitoring of both ground and surface water issues and the implementation of water management plans, and advocating where appropriate.
-[Updated 2020]

 Waste Management

-Action: Support for policies that reduce the generation of waste and promote reuse and recycling of materials.
+Action: Support policies that reduce the generation of waste and promote reuse and recycling of materials.
 Support for policies that ensure safe disposal of solid and hazardous wastes, in order to protect public health and air, water and land resources.

-SOCIAL POLICY:
+SOCIAL POLICY

 Child Care